funayman/surface-pro-config/README.md

 When choosing a username, **do not** use the same one that is used for Kali (if you created a regular user on Kali).
 Make sure to have different user names on each Linux installation.
 Otherwise it will cause conflicts with config files and software versions.

 ### Post Installation
 Once rebooted, you should be greeted with the default config for the rEFInd bootloader.
-You'll notice that Kali Linux is not listed on there.
-Thats fine, we will fix everything in the following section.
+Hopefully you'll see 3 options: `Windows`, `vmlinuz-linux`, `\EFI\kali\vmlinuz`.
+Select `vmlinuz-linux` to boot into Arch.

 Login and update the system (should be up to date from install), and install the `efitools` and `sbsigntools` packages
 ```shellsession